Noxlumina/Portfolio_AngularJS/README.md

 <li>Environements directory</li>

-For most of the api key and sensitive data I have used env files.
-The most easier way to achieve it for me is just to create a directory with our environment file for development and production.
+To secure sensitive data and API keys, I've employed environment files.
+I find the most straightforward approach is to establish separate environment files for development and production.
+This ensures that sensitive information remains protected while allowing for efficient management and deployment.

 ```
 export const environment = {